marsdrums/ReSTIR-reworking/README.md

 - Color buffer: it contains the image as rendered in the forward phase.
 It includes direct illumination + shadows.
 - Normals + depth: it contains view-space normals and normalized depth (= length(view-space-position)).
 - Velocity buffer: it contains screen-space velocity vectors, encoded as red = horizontal_velocity, and green = vertical_velocity.
-- Albedo buffer: it contains the albedo color as processed by jit.gl.pbr
+- Albedo buffer: it contains the albedo color as processed by jit.gl.pbr.
 - Roughness and metalness buffer: it contains the roughness and metalness values as processed by jit.gl.pbr in the red and green channels respectively
 - 4 layers of depth: it contains four layers of depth (view-space.z) obtained through depth peeling.
 R = closest front face depth; G = closest back face depth; B = second closest front face depth; A = second closest back face depth.
 Having 4 depth layers improves the accuracy of screen-space ray marching.

+#### Velocity inflation and disocclusion weights

+The velocity vectors are used to temporally reproject "stuff" from the previous frame onto the current.
+Temporal reprojection is used for reservoirs temporal reuse, and for temporal filtering.
+Sice velocity vectors are bound to the shape generating them, small imprecision can lead to faulty reprojections of the pixels at the edges of a shapes, producing ghosting effects.
+To account for this, the velocity vectors are "inflated", extending them over the shape to which they belong.
+The inflation is acchieved by considering 2x2 tiles and picking the velocity with the highest magnitude.

+>[!NOTE]
+> As an alternative, we could pick the velocity of the closest fragment within the tile.

+#### Downscaling

-each render target goes through a process of downscaling, to cut the texture size in half.
+Each render target goes through a process of downscaling, to cut the texture size in half.
 Half-size render targets are used during the samples collecting process.
 The downscaling happens by randomly picking one pixel in a 2x2 tile.
 The chosen pixel within the tile is the same for all the render targets.

 >[!NOTE]
-> I tried different strategies for downsampling the render targets: the first choice was to always pick the same pixel within the tile.
+> I tried different strategies for downsampling the render targets: the first choice was to always pick the same pixel within the tile (top-left).
 This works, but leads to visible jaggyness along the shape edges.
 I also tried averaging the pixel values within each tile (making sure to re-normalize normals), but this negatively affects ray-marching when it comes to depth comparison.
-Randomly picking a pixel within the 2x2 tile seems to be the best choice, as it works as a sort of "downscaled-TAA".
+Randomly picking a pixel within the 2x2 tile seems to be the best choice, as it improves sample variance and works as a sort of "downscaled-TAA" when the image is temporally filtered.